ExR-dev/Raytracer/README.md

 # Raytracer
- A raytracing renderer made from scratch.
- Partially done as a 3D programming assignment, which can be seen in the "RaytracerAssignment" subfolder.
- Everything in the root folder is my own personal project.
+ RaytracerAssignment: A very simple cpu-based raytracer without any form of lighting.
+Made for a 3D programming assignment.

- You will need to set up SFML manually.
-Additionally, The shader does not work on all GPUs.
+ RaytracerSFML: GLSL-based raytracer rendered using SFML 2.6.0.
+It implements a mostly adequate lighting model with support for emission, reflection & refraction, gloss, absorption and more.
+It also supports cumulative rendering and many other small features.
+You will need to add SFML to PATH.
+Additionally, the shader seemingly does not work on all computers as it cannot be read by SFML on my laptop.

+ RaytracerDX11: Work-in-progress HLSL-port of RaytracerSFML.